 Cool in pan and cut.
 If the meringues starts to browns to quickly cover lightly with a piece of foil sprayed with baking spray.

 Cooks Note: I had a bit of difficulty getting the bottom crust to cook all they way through.
-Next time I might cook the bottom crust just a bit before adding the marshmallow, chocolate chips and nuts.
+Next time I might cook the bottom crust just a bit before adding the marshmallow and chocolate chips.
 I know they are suppose to be gooey a bit, but the meringue tends to brown quicker than the cookie part.